-The winner will likely face the lone Republican in the race, Megan Sullivan, who prosecuted child-abuse cases for the Chester County District Attorney’s office and later focused on insurance fraud as a Deputy Attorney General for the state.
+Lane now faces Republican Megan Sullivan in the general election, who coasted to primary victory as her party’s only candidate for the open seat.
+Sullivan prosecuted child abuse cases for the Chester County District Attorney’s Office and later focused on insurance fraud as a Deputy Attorney General for the state.

-The Pa.
-Superior court can be a ‘farm team’ for the state’s top tribunal: Five of Pennsylvania’s seven current Supreme Court justices served on Superior Court first.
+The Pennsylvania Superior court can be a “farm team” for the state’s top tribunal: Five of Pennsylvania’s seven current Supreme Court justices served on Superior Court first.
 And the lower court’s rulings can make headlines while making law.

 That same year, a Superior Court panel opened the door to extending the statute of limitations in some years-old cases of alleged sexual abuse by Catholic priests.
 That opinion is being reviewed by state Supreme Court justices.

 Pennsylvania is one of only a handful of states that has two separate intermediate-level appeals courts, with the Commonwealth Court operating alongside the Superior.

 This nine-judge body decides civil disputes involving the state itself and hears appeals against decisions made by state agencies.
 Cases usually come before a three-judge panel in either Harrisburg, Philadelphia, or Pittsburgh, and as in the other appellate courts, judges are elected to 10-year terms.